Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 2/Chapter 2 - Discovering Universe for Yourself.md

             - Summer: Sun may never set (midnight Sun).
             - Winter: Sun may never rise (polar night).
     - At poles: ~6 months of daylight, ~6 months of night.
+## **1. What Precession Is**
+- Earth’s axis is **tilted 23.5°**, but it doesn’t stay pointed in exactly the same direction forever.
+- Like a **spinning top**, the axis slowly wobbles over time.
+- This wobble is called **precession**, and it changes the orientation of the axis relative to the stars.
+## **2. Effects on the Sky**
+- **North Star changes:**
+    - Today → Polaris is near the North Celestial Pole.
+    - In ~15,000 years → Vega will be the North Star.
+- **Equinoxes shift:**
+    - Spring equinox slowly moves backward along the ecliptic.
+    - Signs of the zodiac shift over thousands of years.
+    - Example: what used to be Aries is now mostly in Pisces for the spring equinox.
+## **3. Timescale**
+- One full precession cycle: ~26,000 years.
+- Halfway through (~13,000 years) → axis points in the opposite direction in the sky.
+- This is **long compared to human lifetimes**, so we don’t notice daily, yearly, or even over a few centuries.